-Based on the three comic guidebooks for life by Stephen Potter, School for Scoundrels is a brilliant tale of how Palfrey, a failure in every aspect of life (played by Ian Carmichael) turns everything around after going to a college which teaches dirty tricks and low-down schemes for coming out on top in any situation, from love to finance to playing tennis.
-It’s also a time capsule of British middle-class life in the late 1950’s and Terry-Thomas gives one of his finest portrayals of a low-down English cad and bounder.
-The transformation of Palfrey is a joy to behold as he progresses through classes such as gamesmanship, partymanship and woomanship under the watchful eye of Professor Potter, played brilliantly by Alistair Sym, while Janet Scott is perfect as the love interest.
+Based on the three comic guidebooks for life by Stephen Potter, School for Scoundrels is a brilliant tale of how Palfrey, a failure in every aspect of life turns everything around after going to a college which teaches dirty tricks for coming out on top in any situation, from love to playing tennis.
+It’s also a time capsule of British middle-class life in the late 1950’s.
+The transformation of Palfrey is a joy to behold as he progresses through classes such as ‘gamesmanship’, ‘partymanship’ and ‘womanship’ under the watchful eye of Professor Potter, played brilliantly by Alistair Sym.
 And just wait for the excellent twist at the end!
 Truly, one of the greatest British comedies ever made.

 The Early Bird (1965) click here

-One of the few colour films made by Norman Wisdom and surely one of the greatest ever portrayals of a ‘little man’ character who takes on a greatly superior opponent and ends up winning in spite of himself.
-Using the scenario of a tiny milk delivery service fighting a huge corporation, this film has many excellent set pieces, notably the massive garden of a company executive’s mansion, a golf course and the titanic final confrontation in the corporations HQ, all of which incorporate hilariously incongruous slapstick and absurd humour.
+One of the few colour films made by Norman Wisdom and one of the greatest portrayals of a ‘little man’ who takes on a superior opponent.
+Using the saga of a tiny milk delivery service fighting a huge corporation, this film delivers memorable set pieces in the massive garden of a company executive’s mansion, a golf course and a titanic final confrontation in the corporation’s HQ.
 Behind the laughs, this film tugs at your heartstrings as you root for the little guy.
 The finale is a masterpiece of absurdly compounding mishaps coming together with a satisfying conclusion.

 What a Carve Up (1961) click here

-This was a big hit at the time but seems largely forgotten today.
-Starring Carry On stalwarts Sid James and Kenneth Connor, this initially has the feel of a film noir with Donald Pleasance playing a sinister solicitor who calls round to announce the reading of a Will at a spooky mansion.
+A big hit at the time but largely forgotten today.
+Starring Carry On stalwarts Sid James and Kenneth Connor, What a Carve Up starts like a film noir with Donald Pleasance playing a sinister solicitor who calls round to announce the reading of a Will at a spooky mansion.
 Shirley Eaton adds more than a touch of glamour to the earthy one-liners and other ribald jests.
 The unusual casting creates the unsettling sense of a disparate group of people brought together by an unseen host for some mysterious purpose, in a manner somewhat reminiscent of an Agatha Christie novel.
-Whilst the film is a comedy, a gripping sense of suspense is well-maintained throughout.
+Whilst the film is a comedy, What a Carve Up maintains a gripping sense of suspense from start to finish.

-A movie which truly sums up the sixties.
 Debonair Peter O’Toole, troubled by his promiscuous lifestyle, calls on crazy psychiatrist Dr Fassbender (played brilliantly by Peter Sellers) for treatment.
 The story subsequently romps around gay Paris in a world of trendy bars, designer flats and riotous parties.
-With a thumping, catchy theme tune sung by Tom Jones and Bond-girl Ursula Andress literally dropping into the story later on.
-What’s New, Pussycat is the first film written by Woody Allen. who casts himself self-deprecatingly as the one character who seems to be totally missing out on 60’s ‘free love’.
+With a thumping, catchy theme tune sung by Tom Jones, What’s New, Pussycat? is the first film written by Woody Allen (who casts himself as the one character who seems to be totally missing out on 60’s ‘free love’).
 Behind all the fun, glitz and slap-dash, there is some thought-provoking, existential dialogue questioning what life and love are really about; but for the most part it’s just escapist, mad-cap fun.